Tevin-Isaac/Tripping/README.md

 ## Known Bugs
-There might be errors in layout files but the app will still run.
+There might be errors in layout files but the app will still run Depending on the layout file.

 ## Copyright
 Tevin Isaac